-Lisa D. Parker, an accomplished veteran officer with nearly 26 years of service to Manchester Township, took the oath of Chief of Police on March 2, 2015.
+Lisa D. Parker is an accomplished veteran officer with 29 years of dedicated service to Manchester Township.
+She took the Oath of Office for the position of Chief of Police on March 2, 2015.
 Chief Parker began her law enforcement career in Manchester Township on May 1, 1989, in the Patrol Division.
 She has worked in all of the Police Division’s major bureaus and units, and served under all five of Manchester Township’s previous Police Chiefs.

-Chief Parker was promoted to Sergeant in 2002 and a year later was assigned to lead the Investigations Bureau.
-In 2006, Chief Parker was promoted to Lieutenant in the Patrol Division, and in 2011 she became Captain, overseeing civilian and sworn personnel and running the Office of Professional Standards.
-In this role, Chief Parker initiated the revision to the Field Training Program and introduced a mentoring training program for new sergeants.
+After testing for the next position, Chief Parker was promoted to the rank of Patrol Sergeant in 2002 where she served until she was assigned to lead the Investigations Bureau in 2003.
+In 2006, Chief Parker tested for the next position and was promoted to the rank of Patrol Lieutenant.
+She was promoted to the position of Captain in 2011, overseeing all civilian and sworn personnel, and was assigned to manage the Office of Professional Standards.
+In this role, Chief Parker initiated the revision to the Field Training Program for newly hired officers and introduced a mentoring training program for newly promoted sergeants.
 Chief Parker also directed improvements to the hiring process and supervised changes to employee background investigations, ensuring only the best candidates are hired.
-More recently, Chief Parker implemented the narcotics enforcement team, which has found great success in combating drug abuse.

 Following in the Manchester Township Police tradition, Chief Parker is an advocate of higher education and has completed many prestigious Leadership programs.
 She holds a Master’s Degree in Public Administration from Central Michigan University and graduated from the West Point Leadership and Command program, where she now serves as an instructor.
-Chief Parker also completed the FBI-LEEDA Executive Leadership course and Fairleigh Dickinson University Executive Leadership course.
+Chief Parker also completed the FBI-LEEDA trilogy (Executive, Command, and Supervision Leadership) courses along with the Fairleigh Dickinson University Executive Leadership course.

 In addition to the everyday duties of the Chief of Police, she is responsible for the following duties within the Division: